 “You do not have a cough with strep.
 If you’re coughing, that typically means no strep,” says Daniel Allan, MD.
-“Also, when you look in the throat of a person with a sore throat caused by a cold virus, often you see pus or exudate in the back of the throat.”
+“Also, when you look in the throat of a person with a sore throat caused by a cold virus, you typically do not see pus or exudate in the back of the throat.”

 Colds usually take several days to develop and typically go away on their own within five to seven days.
 But strep throat is a bacterial infection that doesn’t always go away on its own.